section-engineering-education/engineering-education/articles/web-developers-guide-seo/index.md

 published: true
 url: /engineering-education/web-developers-guide-seo/
 title: Developer's Guide to Search Engine Optimization
-description: A how-to guide on setting up Rclone to create an encrypted folder where users can store data on Google Drive which will be encrypted before upload.
+description: A developers guide on implementing various techniques to improve a website's ranking on search engines such as Google.
-author: louise-findlay
+author: lalithnarayan-c
 date: 2020-09-03T00:00:00-13:00
 topics: []
 excerpt_separator: <!--more-->
 images:

-  - url: /engineering-education/web-developers-guide-seohero.jpg
+  - url: /engineering-education/web-developers-guide-seo/hero.jpg
     alt: web developers guide to SEO
 ---
 Search engine optimization (SEO) is an incredibly important aspect of designing websites.
 SEO is usually tackled by the marketing department in a given company.
 But, developers have an equal role to play in ensuring the website is easily found on the search engines.